privacyguides/privacyguides.org/docs/encryption.md

 ![FileVault logo](assets/img/encryption-software/filevault.png){ align=right }

-**FileVault** is the on-the-fly volume encryption solution built into macOS.
-FileVault is recommended because it [leverages](https://support.apple.com/guide/security/volume-encryption-with-filevault-sec4c6dc1b6e/web) hardware security capabilities present on an Apple silicon SoC or T2 Security Chip.
+Included in macOS and a proprietary solution, **FileVault** offers on-the-fly volume encryption to secure all data at rest.
+On Macs with Apple silicon or a T2 Security Chip, FileVault [leverages](https://support.apple.com/guide/security/volume-encryption-with-filevault-sec4c6dc1b6e/web) the Secure Enclave and its hardware security capabilities.

+FileVault can be managed in the Privacy & Security section of System Settings.

 [:octicons-info-16:](https://support.apple.com/guide/mac-help/encrypt-mac-data-with-filevault-mh11785/mac){ .card-link title=Documentation}